0xPolygon/polygon-docs/docs/cdk/concepts/architecture.md

 1. Receiving and storing batches of transactions from the L2 (depending on the design of the L2, it may not use Ethereum for [data availability](https://docs.polygon.technology/cdk/glossary/#data-availability)).

-2. Receiving and verifying ZK-proofs from the aggregator.
+2. Receiving and verifying ZK-proofs from the aggregator to prove the validity of the transactions.

 ## Aggregator & Prover

 The aggregator is responsible for periodically reading batches of transactions from the L2 that have not been verified yet, and generating ZK-proofs for them to prove their validity.

 To do this, the aggregator sends the batches of transactions to a **prover**.
-The prover generates ZK proofs and sends them back to the aggregator, which then posts the proofs back to the L1 smart contract.
+The prover generates ZK proofs and sends them back to the aggregator, which then posts the proof back to the L1 smart contract.

 ## Further Reading